MicrosoftDocs/memdocs/memdocs/configmgr/mdt/scripts.md

 |**Phase**|-||

 ## ZTINICUtility.vbs
- This script contains network adapter–related functions and subroutines that the various scripts in the MDT deployment process call.
+ This script contains network adapter-related functions and subroutines that the various scripts in the MDT deployment process call.

 |**Value**|**Description**|
 |-|-|